Economics 101

 6. The Biophysical Foundation of Socio-Economic Systems

-"Anyone who believes in indefinite growth on anything physical, or a physically finite planet, is ether a madman or an economist” - Kenneth Boulding (1973) while providing evidence to the US Congress in the wake of the Limits to growth report by the Club of Rome.
+"Anyone who believes in indefinite growth on anything physical, or a physically finite planet, is either a madman or an economist” - Kenneth Boulding (1973) while providing evidence to the US Congress in the wake of the Limits to growth report by the Club of Rome.

 The economy and society are embedded in the biological and physical (biophysical) world of energy and matter.
 Energy, defined as the ability to do work, is an essential input to transform matter in economic processes that provide society with material well-being.
 In 1989, Ecological Economics was founded by ecologists and economists who realized that all ecological and economic processes shared a biophysical foundation involving low-entropy matter-energy, well functioning ecosystems, and natural sinks, from the production of economic goods and services to the dissipation of the high entropy waste that such economic processes inevitably generate (see biophysical model of the economy below).